Non-profit accounting: beginner guide and key reports

 Types of non-profit organizations

-In the UK, non-profits come in various forms, each with its own structure and rules.
+In the UK, non-profits come in various forms, each with its own structure and accounting rules.
 The most common types include:

 Is your business really non-profit?

-- Charitable services: Helping vulnerable populations or advancing public benefit
+- Charitable services: helping vulnerable populations or advancing public benefit

-- Educational goals: Providing training, research, or knowledge sharing
+- Educational goals: providing training, research, or knowledge sharing

-- Religious activities: Supporting faith-based community services
+- Religious activities: supporting faith-based community services

-- Donations: Individual or corporate charitable giving
+- Donations: individual or corporate charitable giving

-- Grants: Government or foundation funding
+- Grants: government or foundation funding

-- Membership fees: Regular payments from members for services
+- Membership fees: regular payments from members for services

-- Fundraising events: Activities designed to raise money for your cause
+- Fundraising events: activities designed to raise money for your cause

-- Investment income: Returns from invested reserves (limited amounts)
+- Investment income: returns from invested reserves (limited amounts)

 6 steps to get started as a non-profit